 Email: kuboy@cs.u-ryukyu.ac.jp

-Acknowledgements
+Acknowledgments

-We thank Ritumeikan University for a research grant by the Research Program for the Post-Corona Society, Visionaries for the New Normal; Isamu Okada, and Hirokazu Kikuchi for joint research in the project and useful comments; Yoshiko Saito, Masahiro Zenkyo, Masaki Hata, Go Murakami, Sae Okura, Koichi Kawai, Aya Goto, Kohta Suzuki, Yu’ichi Murakami, Stella Twumwaa Lartey, and Juhee Kang for useful comments.
+We thank Ritumeikan University for a research grant from the Research Program for the Post-Corona Society, Visionaries for the New Normal; Isamu Okada and Hirokazu Kikuchi for joint research on the project and useful comments; and Yoshiko Saito, Masahiro Zenkyo, Masaki Hata, Go Murakami, Sae Okura, Koichi Kawai, Aya Goto, Kohta Suzuki, Yu’ichi Murakami, Stella Twumwaa Lartey, and Juhee Kang for their useful comments.

 Declaration of interest: none.